Gulbene kindergarten massacre: Aftermath

 The killings shocked Latvia and prompted a national discussion on school safety.
 The government approved emergency funds to assist the town with funeral and condolence expenses.
 President Guntis Ulmanis publicly condemned the murders, calling them among the worst acts of violence in recent Latvian memory.

 The tragedy led to renewed attention on security measures in kindergartens and schools, including better supervision during nap times and stricter access controls to prevent unauthorized individuals from entering.

 Trial

 Koryakov was arrested immediately after the attack as he attempted to flee the area.

 The trial began on 29 November 1999 at the Vidzeme District Court.
 Koryakov admitted to planning and committing the murders, and was found criminally responsible.
 On 7 December 1999, he was sentenced to life imprisonment in accordance with Latvian law.

 During the trial, prosecutors emphasized the premeditated nature of the attack and the extreme brutality of the crimes, which caused widespread shock in Latvia and prompted a national discussion on school safety.

+As of 2019, Koryakov was still serving his life sentence and had only ever received one interview in prison, the host of which refused to release it publicly so as to avoid letting him achieve his goal of gaining infamy.